Fiserv/banking-hub/docs/response-codes.md

 ## HTTP Status Codes

-For every API request, one of the following HTTP status code returns in the response.
+For every API request, one of the following HTTP status codes is returned with the response.

 | HTTP Status Code          | Description   |
 |-------------------|-----------|